liks79/aws-chalice-migration-workshop/lab-guide/LAB02.md

 ```

-11. Run CloudAlbum application with DynamoDB.
+11. Open the `run.py` and run CloudAlbum application with DynamoDB.
 * **NOTE:** **GMAPS_KEY** variable is must defined before you run.

 * Ensure **Runner: Python 3**